Artwork for podcast Top Traders Unplugged

 Ian:

-I think what Scott Besant understands probably better than most, and I think he's a very accomplished economist and investor, is that the counterpart to the public sector deficit is the private sector surplus.
+I think we can still see that the momentum behind those ideas.
+So, the deregulation of finance and banks, we've clearly seen the deregulation around the crypto areas.
+I think what Scott Bessent understands, probably better than most ( I think he's a very accomplished economist and investor), is that the counterpart to the public sector deficit is the private sector surplus.

-So the only way to get that 3% debt ratio that they want, need effectively to keep the rate, the interest payments under control is that they have to get investment coming through, they have to get consumer spending.
+So, the only way to get that 3% debt ratio that they want, need, effectively to keep the rate, the interest payments under control, is that they have to get investment coming through, they have to get consumer spending.

-And historically, the only way that really you've got the deficits down for governments in terms of debt to GDP is you've always had to get the rest of the economy to take on debt.
+And historically, the only way that, really, you've got the deficits down for governments, in terms of debt to GDP, is you've always had to get the rest of the economy to take on debt.

 Alan: